Length: 2 Days

-Industry 4.0 Training course covers key concepts of future “smart factories”, the cyber-physical systems and physical processes within these factories, and the virtualization techniques and intelligent decision making capabilities which would support managers and in leading these initiatives.
+Industry 4.0 Training course covers key concepts of future smart factories, the cyber-physical systems and physical processes within these factories and the virtualization techniques and intelligent decision making capabilities which would support managers in leading these initiatives.

-Industry 4.0 is an alternative term used for the German term “Industrie 4.0” originally revived in 2011 at the Hannover Fair, Germany with implementation and recommendations initiated by the German federal government.
-Identified as one of 10 the “Future Projects” for the German government’s High-Tech Strategy 2020, with immense potential impact on manufacturing ecosystems and connected enterprises.
+Industry 4.0 is an alternative term used for the German term “Industrie 4.0” originally revived in 2011 at the Hannover Fair, Germany, with implementation and recommendations initiated by the German federal government.

-Learn how Industry 4.0 and manufacturing ecosystems will impact world of connected enterprises.
+The new manufacturing revolution is here now.
+Learn how Industry 4.0 and manufacturing ecosystems will impact the world of connected enterprises.

 The program aims to help participants envision and lead strategic and technical elements of Industry 4.0-based organizational transformations.
 The course will:

 - Demystify key Industry 4.0 and the ecosystem of stakeholders involved.

 - Review sample road maps for the real-world application of Industry 4.0 across a range of organizations, and its business and technological impacts.

 - Connect its participants with leaders and managers from diverse roles and organizations and understand their opportunities and challenges.

 - Provide use cases of successful Industry 4.0 implementations on an ongoing basis.

 - Connect its alumni with each other in community, at their option.